GravitationalDefying/MoringMarkSVTFOE/README.md

 An archive of **SVTFOE** comics made by [u/makmark](https://www.reddit.com/user/makmark) and posted to the subreddit.

-Made cause I wanted to read all the parts of [Grom Factor](https://moringmark.grzegorzkoperwas.site/comic/Grom%20Factor/) in order.
+Made cause I was bored.

 ## Features: